syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 </tr>
 </table>

-## Pop-up with one button in the footer
+## Popup with one button in the footer

 In the following code example, set the `SfPopupLayout.PopupView.AppearanceMode` property as `OneButton` which displays only the Accept button in the footer view.